protectorOfPotatoes/Sing/README.md

 - converting user's audio input to text and putting that text into a file
 - reading that text from that file and passing it to chatGPT's API (Completion Model : text-davinci-003)
 - speaking and printing that response

+The code is absolute dogshit.
+Do excuse this.
+I was a noob at the time.